-I wrote about one of my favourite brunch spots in the first part of “Nostalgic of Bangkok” but that clearly is not the local meal tourists are looking for when in Thailand.
-So this time, I’m going to go through a few easy places to get great local Thai food.
+I wrote about one of my favourite brunch spots in the first part of my Bangkok series.
+That clearly is not the local meal tourists are looking for when in Thailand though.
+Here, I’m going to go through a few easy places to get great local Thai food.

 Their tagline is “If food is a journey, we make Thailand a little smaller for you” and that is exactly what this place is about.
 They have food stalls serving cuisines from all over Thailand (Central, seafood, Northern region, Southern region etc) and even stalls with street food and desserts – it is definitely exhaustive.
 Apart from a great seating area and ambience, the food is very very good, which is kind of unexpected for a food court, right?
 Numerous dishes I had were the best I ever had, better than the “authentic” recommendations you have to trek miles and sit on dirty stools for!

 Raw shrimps marinated in lemon sauce

 Eathai is located in the basement of a new shopping mall, Central Embassy.
 The closest BTS station is Phloem Chit.